newmediaresearch/vidi-urls-plugin/README.md

 # Vidi URLs Plugin

-Quick, relevant links to Vidispine from within Portal.
+Quick and relevant links to Vidispine from within Portal.

 ## Install